 - Rights to dividends.

 Corporations are generally required to hold an annual shareholders meeting.
 During this meeting, the shareholders can appoint a board of directors and may also vote on corporate issues.
 Some people in the corporation have the ability to call a special meeting on urgent issues.
 During this meeting, only the special issue can be voted on.
 No other issues may be raised.

 Shareholders also have the right to inspect a corporation's voting list whenever they wish.
-In addition, shareholders can appoint a proxy vote if they are unable to attend a shareholders meeting in person.
+Also, shareholders can appoint a proxy vote if they are unable to attend a shareholders meeting in person.
 States will generally have rules about how proxy appointments can occur and when they can be revoked.

-The person appointed as a proxy must follow the directions of the shareholder, meaning they will need to vote according to the shareholders wish.
+The person appointed as a proxy must follow the directions of the shareholder, meaning they will need to vote according to the shareholder's wishes.
 Shareholders can also decide to conduct business without holding a meaning through a unanimous vote.
 Running a corporation without holding shareholders meetings is more common with closely held corporations.

 If you need help understanding shareholder rights in a private company, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.